carlydekock/reading-notes/class-14.md

 1. Inset border: example is a ghost button or button with no background and a heavy border.
 Can transition in a border using an inset box shadow.

 ## What Google Learned - Psychological Safety
-- Group norms typicaly override individual proclivities and encourage deference to the team.
+- Group norms typically override individual proclivities and encourage deference to the team.
 - What distinguishes the good team from the dysfunctional groups was how teammates treated one another.
-The right norms could raise a group's collective intelligence, wheras the wrong norms could hobble a team.
+The right norms could raise a group's collective intelligence, whereas the wrong norms could hobble a team.
 - Equality in distribution of conversational turn-taking.
 - High average social sensitivity - skilled at intuiting how others felt based on their tone of voice, expressions, and other nonverbal cues.
 - Psychological safety: sense of confidence that the team will not embarrass, reject or punish someone for speaking up.